 9.30 am – 5.00 pm

-Credit Cards: Credit cards are widely accepted around Australia.
-The most commonly accepted credit cards are Visa and MasterCard.
+Credit cards are widely accepted around Australia.
+The most commonly accepted credit cards are Visa, MasterCard.
+American Express and Diners Club are accepted selectively and in some instances might incur a surcharge by the merchant.

-RGIT arranges for Student Orientation at the beginning of every term to give you an understanding of Australian culture and to introduce the Institute and its services.
+RGIT Australia arranges for Student Orientation at the beginning of every term to give you an understanding of Australian culture and to introduce RGIT Australia and its services.

 The academic year at RGIT runs from February to late November, with four terms and two-week breaks (normally) between each term.
 Class term dates vary from year to year.
 Check the Academic Calendar before planning a trip back home for the holidays.